-Other: Jonathan Nierenberg, an adult child of Michael Nierenberg, the Chief Executive Officer, President and Chairman of the Board of the Company, was employed by the Company on a full-time basis during the year ended December 31, 2023 in a non-executive officer capacity as an investment associate, with a base salary of \$150,000, an annual cash bonus for the year ended December 31, 2023 of \$300,000 and an equity award grant with a fair value of \$50,000.
+Other.
+Jonathan Nierenberg, an adult child of Michael Nierenberg, the Chief Executive Officer, President and Chairman of the Board of Directors of the Company, was employed by the Company on a fulltime basis during the year ended December 31, 2024 in a non-executive officer capacity as an investment vice president, with a base salary of \$200,000, an annual cash bonus for the year ended December 31, 2024 of \$350,000 and an equity award grant with a fair value of \$150,000.
 The compensation of Jonathan Nierenberg is comparable to other Company employees at a similar level and was determined in accordance with our standard compensation practices.

-ADVANCE NOTICE FOR STOCKHOLDER NOMINATIONS AND PROPOSALS FOR 2025 ANNUAL MEETING
+ADVANCE NOTICE FOR STOCKHOLDER NOMINATIONS AND PROPOSALS FOR 2026 ANNUAL MEETING

 Proposals received from stockholders are given careful consideration by the Company in accordance with Rule 14a-8 under the Exchange Act.
-Stockholder proposals are eligible for consideration for inclusion in the proxy statement for the 2025 annual meeting of stockholders if they are received by the Company on or before December 12, 2024.
-However, if the 2025 annual meeting date is advanced or delayed by more than 30 days from the anniversary of the previous year's meeting, to be timely a proposal by the stockholders must be received no later than a reasonable time before the Company begins to print and send its proxy materials.
+Stockholder proposals are eligible for consideration for inclusion in the proxy statement for the 2026 annual meeting of stockholders if they are received by the Company on or before December 10, 2025.
+However, if the 2026 annual meeting date is advanced or delayed by more than 30 days from the anniversary of the previous year's meeting, to be timely a proposal by the stockholders must be received no later than a reasonable time before the Company begins to print and send its proxy materials.
 In addition, all proposals will need to comply with Rule 14a-8, which lists the requirements for inclusion of stockholder proposals in company-sponsored proxy materials.
 Any proposal should be directed to the attention of the Company's Secretary at 799 Broadway 8th Floor, New York, New York 10003.

 In order for a stockholder proposal, including proposals regarding director nominees, submitted outside of Rule 14a-8 to be considered "timely," the Company's Bylaws require that such proposal must be received by the Company not less than 90 days nor more than 120 days prior to the one-year anniversary of the immediately preceding annual meeting of stockholders.
-Accordingly, in order for a proposal relating to business to be conducted at our 2024 annual meeting of stockholders to be "timely" under the Company's Bylaws, it must be received by the Secretary of the Company at our principal executive office no earlier than January 23, 2025 and no later than February 22, 2025.
-However, in the event that the date of the 2025 annual meeting of stockholders to be timely, it must be received not later than the close of business on the 10th day after the earlier of the mailing of the notice of the 2025 annual meeting of stockholder proposals, other than stockholder proposals made pursuant to Rule 14a-8, must comply with the requirements of our Bylaws and other applicable SEC rules, including Rule 14a-19 for director nominations, or they may be excluded from consideration at the meeting.
+Accordingly, in order for a proposal relating to business to be conducted at our 2026 annual meeting of stockholders to be "timely" under the Company's Bylaws, it must be received by the Secretary of the Company at our principal executive office no earlier than January 22, 2026 and no later than February 21, 2026.
+However, in the event that the date of the 2025 annual meeting of stockholders is advanced or delayed by more than 25 days from May 22, 2026, for a proposal by the stockholders to be timely, it must be received not later than the close of business on the 10th day after the earlier of the mailing of the notice of the 2026 annual meeting of stockholders or the day on which public announcement of the date of such meeting is first made by the Company.
+All director nominations and stockholder proposals, other than stockholder proposals made pursuant to Rule 14a-8, must comply with the requirements of our Bylaws and other applicable SEC rules, including Rule 14a-19 for director nominations, or they may be excluded from consideration at the meeting.
+Stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that includes the information required by Rule 14a-9 no later than March 23, 2026.